 >LOOK

 Carpentry Shop

 You are in a room furnished with wooden shelves, cabinets, mantels and moldings, all gracefully carved out of fine wood.
-An array of precision tools adorns the walls.
-The only exit is south...unless you want to count the handsome wooden ladder leading through a hole in the roof.
+An array of precision tools adorn the walls.
+The only exit is south....unless you want to count the handsome wooden ladder leading through a hole in the roof.
 A carpenter gnome is sitting here, twiddling his thumbs.
 There is a glass jar here.

-The glass jar contains:

-a quantity of pomegranate juice There is a small cardboard box here.
+a quantity of pomegranate juice.

+There is a small cardboard box here.

 >UP

 Monster's Lair

 This is the den of the dreaded Seven-Headed Snow Monster of Snurth.
 It is quite chilly in here, and ice covers the floor and walls.
 A ladder protrudes from a hole in the ground, and sunlight comes from the cave entrance to the east.

 The Snow Monster, bellowing loudly, blocks the eastern exit.

-DOWN.SOUTH.TAKE DART GUN.WEST.UP

-Carpentry Shop

-A carpenter gnome is sitting here, twiddling his thumbs.
-There is a glass jar here.

-The glass jar contains:
+>DOWN.SOUTH.TAKE DART GUN.
+WEST .UP